SIX DEGREES OF SEPARATIONThe art and science of effective professional networking

 The impending job hunt is very much on the mind of students, programme directors and careers advisors.
 Responding to job ads, talking to recruiters and writing to potential employers ‘on spec’ are all necessary elements of the jobseeker’s toolkit – but they aren’t sufficient in themselves.
 With research showing that up to 75% of jobs are never advertised, it is important in today’s challenging job market that students know how to be visible, memorable and stay ‘front of mind’ with decision makers.
 In other words, they need to know how to network effectively.

-Creative job hunting is about finding the right person to speak to; it’s about nurturing and maintaining relationships; it’s about making effective cold calls and follow up calls; it’s about meeting people and finding out what really makes them.
+Creative job hunting is about finding the right person to speak to; it’s about nurturing and maintaining relationships; it’s about warming up cold calls; it’s about meeting people and finding out what really makes them tick.
 And it’s about recognising that giving is often better than getting.

 FOR ALUMNI RELATIONS